 (3) Payment of a modified penalty is not to be regarded as an admission for the purposes of any proceedings, whether civil or criminal.

-[Section 31F inserted by No. 73 of 2000 s.
+[Section 31F inserted: No. 73 of 2000 s.
 11(2).]

 31G.
 Application of penalties collected

 An amount paid as a modified penalty is, subject to section 31E(2), to be dealt with as if it were a penalty imposed by a court as a penalty for an offence.